Rohingya refugees say traffickers in Malaysia abuse and kill

 Relatives of victims are reluctant to report crimes to police, fearing months of detention for migration violations and shakedowns for bribes, according to Fortify Rights executive director Matthew Smith.

 "There are millions of dollars being made through the trafficking of Rohingya.
-It's unsurprising that illicit profits of that magnitude would bring out violent behaviour," he said.
+It's unsurprising that illicit profits of that magnitude would bring out violent behavior," he said.

 The United Nations High Commissioner for Refugees (UNHCR) declined to comment on specific criminal cases, but has received "regular reports of abuse, intimidation and exploitation of Rohingya refugees," said spokeswoman Yante Ismail.